 Getting ready for the Big Game?
-Score a touchdown with these cheesy, gooey vegan mac and cheese baked bites!
+Score a touchdown with these cheesy, gooey vegan mac and cheese bites!
 Made with chickpea pasta and baked instead of fried, for a lighter twist.

 - 8oz Explore Cuisine Chickpea Spaghetti